akonnordev/akonnordev/README.md

 ### Hello!  👋

-## My Akonnor Owusu Larbi
+## My name is Akonnor Owusu Larbi

-## Introduction

-Hello!
 I am a certified AWS Cloud Practitioner with a passion for web development.
 Since 2018, I have been creating websites using WordPress, catering to a wide range of clients from the USA, UK, Ireland, Canada, Singapore, Kenya, and Ghana.
 My expertise spans all types of websites, including e-commerce platforms.

 I specialize in converting ideas into fully functional web applications, helping businesses and organizations establish a strong online presence.
 My services include developing professional business emails with advanced spam detection and security measures to block malicious IPs and contacts.